-B.4.2 Bilateral scenario between VPMN and HPMN with outsourced SEPPs
+B.4.2 Bilateral scenario between VPMN and HPMN with Outsourced SEPPs

-This connection model refers to the deployment scenarios whereby the VPMN and/or HPMN have outsourced their SEPP function.
-Figure 16 visualizes the situation whereby both the VPMN and HPMN are making use of the SEPP Outsourcing service of e.g., their respective IPX providers and RVAS is again implemented as internal solution within the HPMN.
+This connection model refers to the deployment scenarios whereby the VPMN and/or HPMN have outsourced their SEPP function see section B.1.
+Figure 17 visualizes the situation whereby both the VPMN and HPMN are making use of the SEPP Outsourcing service of e.g., their respective IPX providers and RVAS is again implemented as internal solution within the HPMN.

-This deployment scenario uses separate TLS N32-c connections for the establishment of the N32-f connections between both SEPPs based on a direct roaming agreement with the required technical information exchanged through GSMA RAEX IR.21 [56].
+Separate TLS N32-c connections for the establishment of the N32-f connections are used between both VPMN SEPP and HPMN SEPP based on a direct roaming agreement with the required technical information exchanged through GSMA RAEX IR.21 [56].

-The example in 17 represents the situation that VPMN A and VPMN B are served by the same SEPP, which requires the use of separate N32-f TLS connections with the HPMN as specified in 3GPP TS 33.501 section 5.9.3.2 "Requirements for Security Edge Protection Proxy (SEPP)" [19].
+In a situation where VPMN A and VPMN B make use of the same Outsourced SEPP provider as illustrated in Figure 18, separate SEPP instances (one for each VPMN) are needed.
+The FQDN for each SEPP instance represents the served VPMN.
+Each SEPP instance of the VPMN's Outsourced SEPP requires the use of separate N32-f TLS connections to the HPMN's SEPP, similarly as specified in 3GPP TS 33.501 section 5.9.3.2 "Requirements for Security Edge Protection Proxy (SEPP)" [19].

-Figure 17- Bilateral scenario between VPMN and HPMN with outsourced SEPPs
+Figure 24 Bilateral scenario between VPMN and HPMN with outsourced SEPPs

-B.4.3 Mobile Operator Group with a shared SEPP
+B.4.3 Mobile Operator Group with a shared Group SEPP

-This connection models refers to the deployment scenarios of Mobile Operator Groups with a centralized SEPP.
+This connection modelsmodel refers to the deployment scenarios of Mobile Operator Groups with a centralized SEPPan Outsourced SEPP acting as a group SEPP on behalf of the Mobile Operator Group's affiliates when connecting to HPMN.
 In such situations use is made of a shared SEPP function that is the single-entry point to the Operator Group arrangement with internal local Mobile OpCo's.

-This is technical arrangement similarly to the outsourced SEPP connection model in section B.4.2 whereby in this scenario the SEPP is acting on behalf of the individual affiliates with a group bilateral arrangement as illustrated in Figure 18.
+This is a technical arrangement similarly to the Ooutsourced SEPP connection model in section B.4.2 whereby in this scenario the SEPP is acting on behalf of the individual affiliates with a group bilateral arrangement as illustrated in Figure 19.

-Figure 18 - Bilateral scenario between Mobile Operator Groups with a shared SEPP
+Figure 25 Bilateral scenario between Mobile Operator Groups with a shared Group SEPP